MahlatseSeloane/Tank-Wars-Iteration-I-/README.md

 <h1>Tank Wars - Iteration I</h1>

 https://user-images.githubusercontent.com/56713431/220478339-86a0783a-c9b6-4e10-a081-4a4f46e13252.mp4

 <h3>Game Synopsis</h3>
 <p>
 Tank Wars is a third person shooter game where the player plays as a tank and has to fight off an avalanche of enemies in the form of other tanks, that come in phases.
+The goal of the game is for the player to survive as long as they can.

 But unlike other shooter games, where the player uses conventional means to take out enemies, such as shooting projectiles, the core/main mechanic of shooting has been taken out.
 Instead, the player is given the ability to manipulate time through their movements and use it, together with their spatial awareness, to taking out enemies using their crossfire.
 As stated, the player manipulates time through movement.
 When the player is stationary, time progresses at a slow rate whereas when they are